dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/external-assets.md

 ## Creating and depending on external assets

-Let's imagine that we have a partner that sends us some raw transaction data via SFTP on, roughly, a daily basis, that is later cleaned and stored in an internal data lake.
-Because the raw transaction data is not materialized by Dagster, it makes sense to model it as an external asset.
+Let's imagine that we have a partner that sends us some raw transaction data by SFTP on, roughly, a daily basis, that's later cleaned and stored in an internal data lake.
+Because the raw transaction data isn't materialized by Dagster, it makes sense to model it as an external asset.

 <CodeExample filePath="guides/data-modeling/external-assets/creating-external-assets.py" language="python" title="Creating an external asset" />